Things to do with Grandchildren in the Perth School Holidays

 Mini Golf

-Eating out
+Eating Out

-Leisure Centres and Water Parks
+Leisure Centres and Indoor Swimming

 Things to do With Grandchildren in Perth

-Walks & Picnics
+Walks and Picnics

 Mundaring Weir